 Worth getting out of bed for

 Exuding deep Yucatan spirituality, Nest Tulum takes an embodied approach to its extra-curricular offerings, with a focus on healing and rejuvenating experiences.
 Start the day in alignment with a private yoga class, followed by a detoxifying volcanic mud ritual and topped off by an afternoon Margarita at the hotel’s beachfront bar (life’s about balance, after all).
 If you’re feeling bold, Nest’s sacred cacao ceremony brings ancient Mayan traditions straight to your doorstep.
 Speaking of Mayans, just a short drive away, you’ll find the ruins of a 13th-century Mayan settlement.
 Built to face the rising sun, these majestic stone structures are enveloped in exotic flora and set against the Caribbean coast, making it a sine qua non for happy snappers and history buffs alike.
-Cool off in Tulum’s Grand Cenote, a crystal ocean inlet filled with tropical fish, or explore Sian Ka’an biosphere reserve to sample the unadulterated natural wonders of Tulum in the company of dolphins, sea turtles, big cats and exotic birds.
-Float through the mangroves on the reserve’s ‘lazy rivers’ or try your hand at kayaking, snorkelling or fly fishing.
-Back at Nest, join award-winning chef Cesar Casteñada for a hands-on lesson in Mexican cuisine, or learn about the history and culture of Mezcal, in a tasting workshop for two.
+Cool off in Tulum’s Grand Cenote, a crystal ocean inlet filled with tropical fish, try your hand at kayaking, snorkelling or fly fishing or explore Sian Ka’an biosphere reserve to sample the unadulterated natural wonders of Tulum in the company of dolphins, sea turtles, big cats and exotic birds.
+Or simply lie back and float through the mangroves on the reserve’s ‘lazy rivers’.

-Tulum’s first shared dining restaurant, Ocumare, is located just a two minute walk away from the hotel.
+If you've tasted all there is to taste at Nü, there are other options not too far from the hotel, Tulum’s first shared dining restaurant, Ocumare, is located just a two minute walk away.
 With a tantalizing menu including fish with guajillo and tongue in green sauce, Ocumare is a fine-dining experience that pays homage to Mexico’s rich gasto heritage.
 Their food is made from scratch using a variety of local ingredients, including vegetables grown in their own organic garden.
 At the edge of the Yucatan peninsula, Erin Werner’s off-grid establishment, Hartwood, is another standout choice.
 With no roof or electricity, all cooking is done by open fire, and their handwritten menu changes daily depending on the yields of local land and sea.

 For acai bowls bursting with colour, fresh fruit smoothies and a variety of matcha beverages, you can’t beat Matcha Mama.
 Tucked away on a quiet side street, this unpretentious little cafe, complete with Instagrammable swings and lively murals is full of tropical personality.